 Household expenditure is based on the Living Costs and Food Survey (LCFS).
-This survey is used to impute total household expenditure as well as essential expenditure for the households in the Wealth and Asset Survey (WAS).
-The 2016-2017 and 2017-2018 LCFS have been combined to provide a consistent estimate of expenditure with the latest wave of the WAS.
-COICOP price deflators and income deflators were applied to the 2016-2017 data to ensure they are consistent with the 2017-2018 survey.
+This survey is used to impute total household expenditure, COICOP based expenditure as well as essential expenditure for the households in the Wealth and Asset Survey (WAS).
+The 2018-2019 and 2019-2020 LCFS have been combined to provide a consistent estimate of expenditure with the latest wave of the WAS.